fjm9933/fjm9933.github.io/_pages/about.md

 ---

 Senior at Southeast University, majoring in Mathematics.
-Incoming graduate student in Artificial Intelligence with research interests in large models, speculative decoding, contrastive decoding, and in-context learning.
+Incoming graduate student in Artificial Intelligence with research interests in large language models, speculative decoding, contrastive decoding, and in-context learning.

 Education
 ======